 Hungarian GDP grew by 2 per cent in 2016, as predicted by GKI.
 GDP is expected to mount by 3 per cent or slightly more in 2017.
 The 20 per cent decline in investments in 2016 will be followed by a rebound of about 8 per cent in 2017 mainly due to the restart of the inflow of EU transfers, whereas the increase of consumption, which was very rapid last year, may accelerate slightly further.
 However, the growth rate of imports will be faster than that of exports, and the terms of trade will stagnate at best.
 Inflation is going to pick up.
 Although internal and external equilibria will deteriorate somewhat, they remain very favourable.

-After November, the GKI economic sentiment index rose again in December.
-According to the empirical survey conducted by GKI with the support of the EU, business expectations increased slightly, whereas consumer ones went up more strongly, reaching their ten-year peak (being almost at their level of April 2006).
-The GKI economic sentiment index has fluctuated in a relatively narrow band for three years, and now it is somewhere around the top of this band.
+Following an increase of three months, the improvement of GKI’s economic sentiment index stopped in February.
+According to the empirical survey conducted by GKI with the support of the EU, business expectations did not change, consumer ones deteriorated somewhat.
+The GKI economic sentiment index has fluctuated in a relatively narrow band for three years, and like in January, at present, too, it is somewhere around the top of this band.

-In October, the Budapest and the Hungarian real estate market indices of GKI-MGYOSZ stood at +4 and -2 points respectively.
-The index figure in Budapest was nearly 4 points higher than a quarter earlier, while the national index was almost equal to the figure measured in July (up within the error margin).
-Compared to one year earlier, the Budapest index went up 10 points and the national one has increased 7 points.
+In January 2017, the Budapest and the Hungarian real estate market indices of GKI-MGYOSZ stood at +4 and +2 points respectively.
+The index figure in Budapest was slightly up (within the error margin), while the national index has increased 3 points.
+Compared to one year earlier, both indices went up 7 points.